Go on to

 this show which the Brown Daily Herald described as a “near sellout”,

-The crowd was so supportive on this night, that they continued to yell
+was so supportive on this night, that they continued to yell and cheer for

-and cheer for quite a while after the show was over, even after the house
+quite a while after the show was over, even after the house lights had been

 take the stage and politely ask the audience to go home, explaining that the